 - Program expenses such as artists’ fees and travel, space rental, advertising, marketing and publicity, Website and electronic media, scripts, costumes, sets, props, music and equipment rental or purchase.

-- Operating expenses such as salaries, telephone, office supplies, printing, postage, rent, utilities, insurance and equipment rental or purchase are sometimes funded but rarely.
-We do not fund overhead or facilities and administration expenses.
+- This year operating expenses such as salaries, telephone, office supplies, printing, postage, rent, utilities, insurance and equipment rental or purchase will also be eligible.

 North Carolina Arts Council Priorities for Funding